Market Hangs in the Balance Amid Proposed Mortgage Rules

 Although the Canadian real estate market is starting to pick up, there are growing concerns the new OSFI proposals might make qualifying for a mortgage more difficult.
 These new proposals by the Office of the Superintendent of Financial Institutions might negatively impact the Canadian real estate market.
 These proposals would make it more difficult for borrowers to qualify for a mortgage.

 OSFI is the federal banking regulator in Canada, and in January, they released their proposals for the first phase of the B-20 mortgage underwriting rules review.
-They proposed the following:
+The proposed mortgage rules:

 • Creating a loan-to-income (LTI) threshold, preventing borrowers from qualifying for residential properties that are over 4.5 times their annual salary,